Accessible travel stories and support for travellers and tourism businesses.

 Home / About Belinda

-My passion for improving accessibility and inclusivity for the one in six Australians who live with a disability was ignited through my experiences travelling the world as an athlete with a disability representing Australia.
+My passion for improving accessibility and inclusivity for the one in six Australians who live with a disability was ignited through my experiences travelling the world as an athlete with a disability representing Australia in the sport of Boccia.
 Following my retirement, I really wanted to explore how the tourism industry worked.
 I graduated from the University of the Sunshine Coast in 2019 with a Bachelor of Business, majoring in Tourism, Leisure and Event Management and Marketing.
 My academic excellence, commitment to disability advocacy, and extensive volunteer work earned me the university’s Chancellor’s Medal.
 In 2023, I returned to study and pursued an honours research degree and graduated in 2024 with my research into accessible tourism.
 My study explored the barriers, motivations, and opportunities involved in making adventure tourism accessible and inclusive, focusing on the perspectives of adventure tourism operators.

 Years as an athlete built resilience and creative problem solving.